DataSF/publishing-toolkit/5_etl_specification/README.md

 * If we don't have those by now, we collect them during the automation spec.
 * If we do have them, we just review them with the publisher to make sure nothing has changed.

-We have a [standard template for collecting this information](https://datasf.org/assets/files/FieldDefinitionTemplate.xlsx) (xls).
+We have a [standard template for collecting this information](https://datasf.org/assets/files/FieldDefinitionTemplate.xlsx) (xlsx).

 ### Transformations and Data Enrichment